Search This Blog

 • PCI DSS is a set of data security standards (DSS) for the payment card industry (PCI) to address vulnerabilities for point of sale (POS) devices, mobile devices and computers, wireless hotspots, web shopping applications, and transmission of data.

-• Six Sigma is a framework of qualitative and quantitative tools and techniques to aid the quality from an operational excellence perspective feeding prescriptive and predictive data analysis.
+• Six Sigma is a framework of qualitative and quantitative tools and techniques to aid quality from an operational excellence perspective feeding prescriptive and predictive data analysis.

 • DICOM represents a set of digital communication (DICOM) standards for the level of encryption required for data transmission and storage for PACS (picture archiving and communication systems) systems used for medical diagnostic images.